 - If the meeting is boring enough it will make you look forward to getting back to your test!

-You can expect testing this way to take a little bit longer since interruptions don't come without cost, but you can rest assured that the improved quality of your testing that
+You can expect testing this way to take a little bit longer since interruptions don't come without cost, but you can rest assured that the improved quality of your testing that comes from a higher level of engagement will make it worth the extra time.

 Get off the beaten path